-EXCLUSIVE: 'THE POWER OF NOYE' 'Corrupt cops led gunman to protected witness who gave ev
+EXCLUSIVE: 'THE POWER OF NOYE' Ex-detective's claim 'corrupt cops led gunman to protected witness'

 JAIL: Noye after his arrest following two years on the run (PA)

-A MAN who turned "supergrass" against a crime gang set up by M25 killer Kenneth Noye was located at his safehouse by a gunman while he was living under Met Police witness protection, Essex News and Investigations can reveal.
+A MAN who turned "supergrass" against a crime gang allegedly set up by former Brink's-Mat crook Kenneth Noye was located at his safehouse by a gunman while he was living under witness protection, a former Met Police detective has claimed.

-Martin Grant, 59, was placed into witness protection after he grassed on a a gang planning an infamous £800 million "hole in the wall" banking fraud after being unwittingly recruited into it by Noye, now 72, who was released from prison this month after serving 19 years for the road rage murder of Stephen Cameron on a slip road of the motorway.
+Martin Grant, 63, was placed into witness protection after he shopped the gang which was planning an infamous £800 million "hole in the wall" banking fraud after being unwittingly recruited into it by Noye, 75, according to the former detective sergeant.

 VICTIM: Stephen Cameron was murdered by Noye in May 1996 (Met Police)